-Paul will eventually get to Rome - and the Gospel will spread throughout the Roman Empire - with the assistance of Armed Security!
+Paul will eventually get to Rome - and the Gospel will spread throughout the Roman Empire - and with the assistance of Armed Security!

 God could have protected Paul with Angels – or a dozen other ways – but He chose to use a large group of ARMED men to provide cover for His Servant.

-There could be a tragedy in one of your churches that might could have been prevented had someone who was armed been allowed in the church (or its property).
+There could be a tragedy in one of your churches that might could have been prevented had someone who was armed been allowed in the church (or on its property).

 The attacker was 6'4" and weighed 240 pounds.